adrianskelton/adrianproject4/README.md

 - [Live Site](https://comingsoon.herokuapp.com/)
 - [GitHub Repo](https://github.com/adrianskelton/repo)

-Family Recipe is a recipe sharing website where users can upload and share recipes as well as reading others.
+Family Recipe is a recipe sharing website where users can upload and share recipes as well as reading others, I thought about this as I have a family recipe book from South Africa and I think it would be great to have a website where family members could share their family recipes with eachother and the world.
+I also wanted a rating system based on the ammount of like and a comment section for recipes.
 <br>

 ## Table of contents